"An ambitious account of the legacies of Plessy and Ferguson . . . Undeniably timely and representative of the necessary work ahead."—Kirkus Reviews

 “Some of the things I loved about Together are its connections of critical big historic moments to individual personal understandings; its readable summary of Reconstruction; and its theme of ‘inspiring others,’ both the whole concept of descendants coming together to make change, and the way readers can see specific examples of what has been and can be done.”—Dr. Mary Battenfeld, American and New England Studies, Boston University

-Watch an interview with Amy Nathan and Keith Plessy on New Orleans FOX8 morning show and a webinar with the Scripps National Spelling Bee.
+Watch an interview with the New Orleans FOX8 morning show and with the teen program at the DC Public Library.
+There is also a webinar with the Scripps National Spelling Bee.

 Read a Q&A with Amy Nathan by Deborah Kalb